mahotilo/LinkChecker/README.md

 ## Version history
 1.4.4
-- fix CSS styles for link status colours
+- fix CSS styles for link status colour
 - add pinterest and telegram share links to whitelist
 - use PHP default timeout for get_headers()